At A Glance

 Sample Design

 Database, not a survey.
 USDA Nutrient Data Laboratory is the primary source of information for the nutrient values assigned to foods in the Food and Nutrient Database.
-Foods may be added to the database at the request or recommendation of researchers if quality analytic composition information is available for those foods.
-Learn more about methodology.

 Sample Size